-- 7.8 The rear licence plate shall be fixed to the exterior rear of the vehicle, in such a position as to be clearly visible.
-The plate should be attached using a purpose made bracket, or other appropriate fixing in order to render it impossible to remove without the use of tools. - 7.9 The double-sided front windscreen sign shall be fixed inside the nearside bottom corner of the windscreen, in a position where it is visible outside the vehicle and to a front seat passenger. - 7.10 Side identity stickers shall be fixed to the vehicle using the sticker adhesive.
-Magnets shall not be used. - 7.11 The licence plate referred to in these conditions shall remain the property of the Council and shall be returned within 7 days should the licence expire, be refused, suspended, or revoked. - 7.12 The proprietor of a licensed vehicle shall report the loss of any plate or licence to the police and the Council as soon as such loss becomes known.
-The Council shall also be advised of the crime number issued by the police.
+- 7.4 The rear licence plate shall be fixed to the exterior rear of the vehicle, in such a position as to be clearly visible and without obstructing the number plate.
+The plate should be attached using a purpose made bracket, or other appropriate fixing in order to render it impossible to remove without the use of tools. - 7.5 The rear licence plate shall remain the property of the Council and shall be returned within 7 days should the licence expire, be refused, suspended, or revoked. - 7.6 The loss of any plate or licence shall be reported to the police and the Council as soon as such loss becomes known.
+The Council shall also be advised of the crime number issued by the police. - 7.7 All vehicles that are wheelchair accessible shall display a sign provided by the Council in the position specified on the Council's website. - 7.8 All vehicles shall display signs on the interior of both rear passenger windows.
+These signs will be provided by the Council and must be displayed in accordance with the relevant guidance available on the Council's website. - 7.9 All vehicles shall display a sign on the front windscreen.
+This sign will be provided by the Council and must be displayed in accordance with the relevant guidance on the Council's website.